 - responsible for fixing any unsatisfactory work in your own time;

-- your client agrees a fixed price for work – it doesn’t depend on how long the job takes to finish;
+- your client agrees to a fixed price for work – it doesn’t depend on how long the job takes to finish;

-Checking Your Employment Status Online
+4. How to Check Your Employment Status